bxdoan/bxdoan/README.md

 <div align="center">

-> I refuse to let my fear control me anymore.
+> Everything you’ve ever wanted is on the other side of fear.

-> — Maka Albarn —
+> — George Addair —

 </div>